ansufw/ansufw/README.md

 # Hi, there 👋

-I'm backend engineer with +2 yrs working experiences in telecommunication industry.
-Mostly use Go programming language.
+I'm backend engineer with educational background in civil/mechanical engineering.
+I have +2 yrs working experiences in telecommunication industry and mostly use Go programming language.
+Hold a Magister inżynier degree from a university in Poland.

 ## Link 🖇️
  - [freeCodeCamp](https://www.freecodecamp.org/ansuf)